 The report is a subreport that uses the credentials of the parent report.

 Under these conditions, the report server connects to a remote data source using the unattended execution account that you must define in advance.
 Because the report server does not connect to a remote server using its service credentials, you must specify an account that the report server can use to make the connection.
-For more information about creating this account, see Configure the Unattended Execution Account (SSRS Configuration Manager).
+For more information about creating this account, see Configure the Unattended Execution Account (Report Server Configuration Manager).